Goncalo-Dias-Rodrigues/PersonalSnakeGame/README.md

 ## How to Play

-Simply run the `main.py` file using Python:
+Now, in the same cmd line, simply run the `main.py` file using Python:

 ```bash
 python main.py